rescale-labs/Util_Ansys_Mech_Convergence_Plotter/README.md

 fig, ax = plt.subplots(2, 1, figsize=(12, 7), sharex=True, gridspec_kw={'height_ratios': [4, 1]})

 # Support
-This script has been tested to work with the following Ansys Mechanical Versions?
+This script has been tested to work with the following Ansys Mechanical Versions:

 2023 R2
 2023 R1